Home

 There are also the thousands of people we meet over the years – some of whom have uncanny memories in my experience.

 A minor celebratory from the early 2000's who was out'ed as transwoman.
-I've removed the name at her request.
+Anonymised at her request.

 A very difficult problem is friends.
 Many transwomen develop close relationships with homosexual men, or other transwomen that struggle to pass.
 After transitioning it's very difficult to cut-off good friends, but also being seen in their company can be disastrous.